7000 Oaks

 Our tree truck didn't come,

-the sun now high over the pines
+the sun now high over pines

 of the valley, so I walked

-through the rows of sapling oaks,
+through rows of sapling oaks,

-and wrote this poem in my head,
+wrote this poem in my head,

 as Mayakovsky always did,